 Maria Taylor

 Maria Taylor is the first female full-time host of NBC Sports’ Football Night in America.
-A familiar face in households all over the world, Taylor has hosted many of the most-watched sports programming and events including NBA, NFL, College Basketball, College Football, Olympics, Paralympics, and the French Open.
-In addition to her hosting roles, Taylor is the executive producer of an eight-part documentary series on the history of the Black quarterback in the NFL which will be the first of many impactful documentaries to be produced by her company.
-Taylor graduated from the Grady College of Journalism and Mass Communication with a Bachelor of Arts in Broadcast Journalism and a Master of Business Administration from the Terry College of Business.
-Taylor’s talk will navigate the turbulence of life and how to pilot our own destinies.
+A familiar face in households all over the world, she has hosted many of the most-watched sports programming and events including NBA, NFL, College Basketball, College Football, Olympics, Paralympics, and the French Open.
+In addition to her hosting roles, Maria is the executive producer of an eight-part documentary series on the history of the Black quarterback in the NFL, which will be the first of many impactful documentaries to be produced by her company.
+She graduated with a Bachelor of Arts in Broadcast Journalism and a Master of Business Administration.
+As a broadcaster for many of the most prominent sporting events throughout the world, Maria has successively taken flight despite facing challenges on her journey.
+Reflecting on her personal experiences as a Black woman in sports media, she guides us on how to navigate turbulence and pilot our destinies.

 Jarryd Wallace